MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-touchinput.md

 Turn off Panning
 Turns off touch panning, which allows users pan inside windows by touch.
 On a compatible PC with a touch digitizer, by default users are able to scroll or pan inside a scrolling area by dragging up or down directly on the scrolling content.

-- If you enable this setting, the user will not be able to pan windows by touch.
+- If you enable this setting, the user won't be able to pan windows by touch.

 - If you disable this setting, the user can pan windows by touch.

-- If you do not configure this setting, Touch Panning is on by default.
+- If you don't configure this setting, Touch Panning is on by default.

 > [!NOTE]
-> Changes to this setting will not take effect until the user logs off.
+> Changes to this setting won't take effect until the user logs off.
 <!-- PanningEverywhereOff_1-Description-End -->

 <!-- PanningEverywhereOff_1-Editable-Begin -->